BA Hons. (Oxford), MSt (Oxford), PhD (University of Pennsylvania)

-As well as teaching in Hispanic Studies, I am Director of the Centre for Citizenship, Civil Society and Rule of Law for which I am currently organising 3 activities that are related to our 2012-13 theme of Political Community:
+As well as teaching in Hispanic Studies, I am Director of the Centre for Citizenship, Civil Society and Rule of Law for which I have been responsible for the following recent and ongoing activities:

 Most of my current writing is on different aspects of citizenship:

 1. Knowing history, being citizens in Mexico

 My book Knowing History in Mexico: An Ethnography of Citizenship was published by the University of New Mexico Press in October 2012.
 It has been reviewed so far in the journals The Americas (in English) and in Social Anthropology (in French).